 statequery parameter.
 This provides confidentiality and integrity (via authentication tag) for the embedded data used during callback verification.
 If you omit this argument, a random value is generated viarandom_urlsafe(128).
 This key is distinct from the OAuthclient_secretand may be used with public clients.Type: character string (>= 32 bytes when encoded) or raw vector (>= 32 bytes).
 Raw keys enable direct use of high-entropy secrets from external stores.
 Both forms are normalized internally by cryptographic helpers.

-"strict"(default): Throws an error if any requested scope is missing from the granted scopes."warn": Emits a warning but continues authentication if scopes are missing."none": Skips scope validation entirely.
+scopewhen it is unchanged from the requested scope."strict"(default): Throws an error if any requested scope is missing from the granted scopes.
+Omittedscopeis treated as unchanged, not as an error."warn": Emits a warning but continues authentication if scopes are missing."none": Skips scope validation entirely.

 - claims_validation

 claimsparameter (OIDC Core §5.5).
-Whenclaimsincludes entries withessential = TRUEforid_tokenoruserinfo, this setting determines what happens if those essential claims are missing from the returned ID token or userinfo response."none"(default): Skips claims validation entirely.
-This is the default because providers are expected to fulfil essential claims requests or return an error."warn": Emits a warning but continues authentication if essential claims are missing."strict": Throws an error if any requested essential claims are missing from the response.
+Whenclaimsincludes entries withessential = TRUEforid_tokenoruserinfo, or explicitvalue/valuesconstraints for individual claims, this setting determines what happens if the returned ID token or userinfo response does not satisfy those requests."none"(default): Skips claims validation entirely.
+If you leave this default while requestingessential,value, orvaluesconstraints,oauth_client()warns because providers may still complete login without satisfying those claim requests."warn": Emits a warning but continues authentication if requested essential claims are missing or requested claim values are not satisfied."strict": Throws an error if any requested essential claims are missing or requested claimvalue/valuesconstraints are not satisfied by the response.

 Optional character vector of acceptable Authentication Context Class Reference values (OIDC Core §2, §3.1.2.1).
 When non-empty, the ID token returned by the provider must contain an